Dozen detained in Singapore-owned plant strike in Shanghai

 On Tuesday police stepped up its presence around the factory, cordoning off some roads, as blue-jacketed workers held banners demanding management explanations.

-Hi-P, whose shares were trading up 2.4 percent on Tuesday, is an electronics contract manufacturer whose customers include Apple (AAPL.O) and BlackBerry maker Research in Motion RIM.TO, according to media and analyst reports.
+Hi-P, whose shares were trading up 2.4 percent on Tuesday, is an electronics contract manufacturer whose customers include Apple and BlackBerry maker Research in Motion, according to media and analyst reports.

 Hi-P could not be immediately reached for comment.
 The firm has denied firing workers, saying it was in talks "with the support of the authorities and the labour union".